dcgerard/ldsep/README.md

 The main functions are:

 -   `ldfast()`: Fast, moment-based approach to estimate pairwise LD in the presence of genotype uncertainty.
+This requires posterior genotype probabilities obtained via an adaptive prior.
+-   `ldfast_unif()`: A modification to `ldfast()` that accepts posterior genotype probabilities obtained via a discrete uniform prior.
 -   `ldest()`: Estimates pairwise LD via maximum likelihood.
 -   `mldest()`: Iteratively apply `ldest()` across many pairs of SNPs.
 -   `sldest()`: Iteratively apply `ldest()` along a sliding window of